dbakaj/webgpu-vite/README.md

-# WebGPU-Vite
+# WebGPU Renderer

-A WebGPU application built with Vite.\
+A small WebGPU renderer and editor built with TypeScript and React.\
 Hosted on [https://dbakaj.github.io/webgpu-vite/](https://dbakaj.github.io/webgpu-vite/).